vileider/year3/dailylog.md

 I had a 2,5 h interview at life scan
 I add comment to PR at school project
 I resolved issue with team member during pair programming
+### 08.11.2023
+I reviewed T-42 for a school project.
+I also began another reflection about business processes.
+I contributed to a school project and reviewed multiple PRs.
+Additionally, I attended a guest lecture about prototypes and wrote some notes.